gdg-x/hoverboard/public/data/faq.md

 ### Where should I stay for DevRelCon NY?

 We’d recommend reading the [Neighborhood Guide](/neighborhood), which also includes a link to our [discounted hotel block](https://www.ihg.com/evenhotels/hotels/us/en/find-hotels/select-roomrate?fromRedirect=true&qSrt=sBR&qIta=99801505&icdv=99801505&qSlH=BXYEV&qCiD=17&qCiMy=062024&qCoD=21&qCoMy=062024&qGrpCd=DRC&qAAR=6CBARC&qRtP=6CBARC&setPMCookies=true&qSHBrC=VN&qDest=46%20Nevins%20St,%20Brooklyn,%20NY,%20US&srb_u=1&qChAge=&qRmFltr=) at the Even Hotel which is one subway stop away from the venue.
+If you would like to stay walking distance from the venue, our team is staying at the Wyndham Garden Inn Sunset Park Brooklyn, however it is a much more industrial area than where the Even Hotel is.

 ## Transit & Directions